Frequently Asked Questions

 2.3 Using the API

 For advanced users, data can be queried using a simple POST interface with a suitable language of your choice.
-Below, a short introduction and sample code in Python (Version 2.7) is provided.
+Below, a short introduction and sample code in Python (Version 3.6 or newer) is provided.
 Please note that for single queries, the script is slower than the website, as it is set to allow several users a chance to queue their requests.
 The more models you require, the longer the query intervals take due to computation time.
 A source IP is allowed a maximum of 250 API queries a day.

 You can download this script to your local computer and use it, or write your own with the script as a reference : Sample API Script

-To run the script, you would need to install python on your system, and invoke your command line (either via cmd on windows, or opening a terminal on linux or mac os).
+To run the script, you would need to install python (3.6 or newer) on your system, and invoke your command line (either via cmd on windows, or opening a terminal on linux or mac os).
 The interface allows you to query by name (fulfilled via PubChem search) or canonical SMILES string.
 As a minimum, you need only enter one or more such identifiers (separated by comma).

 If you prefer no status outputs save errors, use the -q command line switch.